Private Psychological Therapy

 Integrative Psychotherapy

-Mindfulness is present in the work not only in the practices that may be gently offered to clients such as grounding techniques or breath awareness but also in Dr Li’s way of being.
-Her commitment to being fully present with the client, moment by moment, is a key part of what makes the work possible.
-This quality of presence, aligned with Carl Rogers’ emphasis on authenticity and attunement, supports a therapeutic relationship in which the client can begin to feel safe, seen, and accepted as they are.
+Mindfulness is present in the work not only in the practices that may be gently offered to you such as grounding techniques or breath awareness but also in Dr Li’s way of being.
+Her commitment to being fully present with you, moment by moment, is a key part of what makes the work possible.
+This quality of presence, aligned with Carl Rogers’ emphasis on authenticity and attunement, supports a therapeutic relationship in which you can begin to feel safe, seen, and accepted as you are.
 From this foundation, meaningful change can emerge in a way that is both emotionally grounded and deeply personal.

 Therapeutic Change